NVIDIA-Merlin/HugeCTR/samples/dcn2nodes/README.md

 $ cd ../../samples/dcn2nodes/
 ```

-2. Build HugeCTR with **multi-nodes training supported** (refer to the README in home directory).
+### 2. Build HugeCTR with **multi-nodes training supported** (refer to the README in home directory).
+You can chose to use [our NGC docker image](../../docs/hugectr_user_guide.md#build-hugectr-with-the-docker-image) where the multi-node mode is enabled.
+If you have to build your own docker image and HugeCTR yourself, refer to [our instructions](../../docs/hugectr_user_guide.md#build-with-multi-nodes)

-3. Convert the dataset to HugeCTR format
+### 3. Convert the dataset to HugeCTR format
 ```shell
 $ cp ../../build/bin/criteo2hugectr ./
 $ ./criteo2hugectr ../../tools/criteo_script/dcn2nodes_data/train criteo/sparse_embedding file_list.txt